Center for Arts in Medicine

 • Participants will create a project or program plan related to their area of specialization to deliver in a culminating pitch session

-Participants will explore all aspects of arts in health programs both in healthcare and community settings.
-Using a collaborative, five-phase design process through the lens of empathy and purpose, the sessions will explore structures for development and implementation, gain feedback from peers and professionals and provide individual program models with an emphasis on creative innovation and impact.
-Participants will have the opportunity to rehearse a “pitch” of their envisioned program to a new network of colleagues in the burgeoning field of arts in health.
+Using a collaborative, five-phase design process through the lens of empathy and purpose, participants will explore structures for program development, gain feedback from peers and professionals and create individual program models with an emphasis on human centered systems and innovative operations.
+We will work together to prioritize your ideas and deepen your understanding of program implementation.
+This track is suitable for those at the beginning phases of program development as well as those wanting to advance existing programs.
+Participants will have the opportunity to rehearse a “pitch” of their envisioned program to a new network of arts in health colleagues.

 Participants will experience an intensive immersion into developing your own vision and concrete, step-by-step plan for an arts in health practice, project, or program.
 This hands-on, collaborative experience will feature exploration of key skills and elements of professional practice in arts in health through lecture, small groups, and individual work sessions.
 Participants will have the opportunity to rehearse a “pitch” of their envisioned practice program to a new network of colleagues in the burgeoning field of arts in health.

 Attend the Arts in Health Intensive for training, networking, and professional development in the field of arts in health.
-Space is limited; spots are available first-come, first-serve!
 Register today!

 Single Week – Online Program